Bepoadewale/setup_karpenter_on_eks/README.md

-Deploy html website on AWS EKS.
+Deploy a html website on AWS EKS.